opt command line parserThis document describes opt,

 - `void opthook_n(int n, OPT_PFI fcn)'

-n is the value returned by the registration function
+option. n is the value returned by the

 - `optMain(OPT_PFI fcn)'